-Project Homeless is a new Seattle Times initiative that explores and explains the region’s complex, troubling problem of homelessness.
+Project Homeless is a Seattle Times initiative that explores and explains the region’s complex, troubling problem of homelessness.
 With strong watchdog reporting and vivid storytelling, Project Homeless seeks to spotlight what is working, and what is not working, in responding to homelessness.
 We will also feature solutions-oriented reporting from elsewhere in the country.

 The regional homeless response system spends about $200 million a year and touches the lives of tens of thousands of people from the street to permanent supportive housing.
 Nonetheless, the homeless population rises by the year.
-The mission of Project Homeless is pull back the curtain on the response system and see how well it serves the distinct populations of homeless families, youth, veterans and single adults.
+The mission of Project Homeless is to pull back the curtain on the response system and see how well it serves the distinct populations of homeless families, youth, veterans and single adults.